sigau/easy_irods_commands/README.md

 ```

 ### IDUSH : AN IRODS EQUIVALENT TO du -sh
 If you want to know the size of a folder on irods you can use idush.
-It make the sum of the size of all the irods files inside an irods folder and print it.
-If you don't known if you will have enough place on your disk before the download you can verify it with idush.
+It makes the sum of the size of all the irods files inside an irods folder and print it.
+If you don't know if you will have enough place on your disk before the download, you can verify it with idush.

 ```
 $ ./easicmd.py idush